 Not too few so as to limit options and limit the opportunity to reflect individual strengths, interests and aspirations but also not too many…

 Not too many many because nobody needs 14, 15 or 16 GCSEs and fewer qualifications means more time to broaden and deepen knowledge to achieve the very highest grades within these

 Not too many so as to leave time and scope for other interests (in or out of school)

 Not too many so as to leave time and scope to just relax, to be a child, a teenager, to spend time with friends and family.

 But over and above grades and qualifications, all students will take part in a personal challenge –

 Rock climbing on our new wall, or Mountain biking on our new trail or being in the cast or crew of the big school production - that challenge might be different for everyone.
 For some it might be scaling a rock face and overcoming that fear of heights, for some it might be standing up in public and performing.
 Feeling the fear and doing it anyway.

 We believe then - A sensible balance and a focus on developing INTELLECT & CHARACTER

-With Personal Development and Character Education still in mind our school website also lists other opportunities locally.
-There are a broad range of clubs and activities that might be of interest and that girls may consider joining.
+Our school website also lists opportunities locally.
+There are a broad range of clubs and activities available in and around our local community that might be of interest and that girls may consider joining.
 Many are free.
 Some do have a small fee.
 All allow our girls a further opportunity to do something they may not otherwise have the chance to do and to grow, develop and enjoy an interest away from school.